ktjkc/reflextrust/paper/dataset_labeling_giudeline.md

 > These `intent` types form the backbone of ReflexTrust’s interaction profiling.
 > While subtypes like `assist`, `simulate`, or `co-reflection` may occur, the system classifies based on **primary motivational clusters** to ensure consistent trust-based control.
 ---
-### 📎 Appendix A.2: Hierarchical Prompt Intention Classification
+### 📎 A.2: Hierarchical Prompt Intention Classification

 >Sub-Intent
 >`sub_intent: string` — One of: `assist`, `extract`, `simulate`, `test`, `trust`, `resonance`💡, `co-reflection`💡